WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupTails.md

 Since Wasabi keeps the configuration files on `$HOME` it's necessary to change persistence in order to keep them.

-So configure persistence, download Wasabi and unpack it inside `Persistent` folder then reboot tails with `root` support and launch the following commands from the Terminal: reboot tails with `root` support and launch the following commands from the Terminal:
+So configure persistence, download Wasabi and unpack it inside `Persistent` folder then reboot tails with `root` support and launch the following commands from the Terminal:

 ```
 sudo -i